JCharante/vietanh/README.md

 # vietanh
-repository of words extracted from a viet anh dictionary along w/ code and sources
+A repository of words extracted from a viet anh dictionary (FVDP Vietnamese-English dictionary) along w/ code and sources

 # Quickstart